 I Found Errors On My UPS Invoices.
 Now What?

 Say you're auditing your UPS invoices yourself and you've found a bunch of errors.
 Now what?
 You might be entitled to a refund, but UPS won't just credit your account.
 You have to ask for your money back.
 If you're the DIY type, we've got you covered.
 Here's a helpful guide: DIY Parcel Audit & Refund Recovery Guide.

 Use it to get step-by-step directions on how to successfully recover the refunds you're owed by UPS.

 Delegate the Audit

 Then the fourth is to delegate it.
 Now there's plenty of auditing companies out there that can handle this for you.
 There's a variety of ways that they can charge you.
 Even so, I definitely recommend doing something.
-So the option to do nothing option, I definitely wouldn't recommend.
-Option number two, to sign a service guarantee waiver works out in the best interest of the carrier.
-I recommend auditing it.
+So the option of doing nothing, I definitely wouldn't recommend.
+You're just leaving money on the table!
+Option number two - signing a service guarantee waiver - is only in best interest of the carrier.
+That leaves the only real viable option: audit your UPS invoices.
 You can either audit it yourself through some auditing technology or software.
 Or you can outsource it.
 This way ensures that you're catching all the late shipments.
 Then you can capture all the late shipment refunds that you deserve.

 How Much Does a UPS Audit Cost?

 There are a bunch of auditors out there who would be happy to take your money.
 Some will even offer to do it for free - but here's the catch: they'll audit your invoices at no charge, but won't share the results of that audit unless you sign a service agreement.
 So, it's not actually free.
 It's masked as free in an attempt to get you to pay for additional services.